Advice for clinically extremely vulnerable people

 Do not visit the GP, pharmacy, urgent care centre or a hospital.

-Prepare a single hospital bag.
-This will help the NHS provide you with the best care if you need to go to hospital as a result of catching coronavirus.
+Preparing a hospital bag will help the NHS provide you with the best care, if you need to go to hospital as a result of catching coronavirus.
 Your bag should include:

 - your emergency contact